Drownek/StaffActivityMonitor/README.md

 `staffactivity.commands` - Required permission to use all plugin commands

-## Installation for proxy servers (Currently only Velocity)
+## Installation for proxy servers
 * Install a Bukkit version on all non-proxy servers you wish to see staff data
-  * enable proxyMode in config, and set up the database as MYSQL
+  * enable proxyMode in config of each bukkit subservers, and set up the database as MYSQL or Postgres
-* Install a Velocity version on a proxy server
+* Install a Bungeecord/Velocity version on a proxy server
   * configure it to use the same database as non-proxy servers
 * Now, proxy server will track staff data, and non-proxy servers will be able to show it through gui